MAOShea/Hello-World-Tools-Adapter-SwiftUI/SUPPORT_REQUEST_TranscriptStorageDifference.md

 **Note**: This quality issue is separate from the context window problem but indicates a fundamental problem with the adapter model's performance on this task.

+### Additional Finding: Passing Instructions Makes Context Window Problem Worse

+**Critical Discovery**: When short instructions are passed to the `LanguageModelSession` instantiation for the adapter model, the context window problem becomes **significantly worse**:

+**Test Comparison**:
+- **Without instructions** (`adapterModel_DiagnosticInspectTranscriptEntries.log`):
+  - Baseline: 38 characters (~9 tokens) - empty `(Instructions)`
+  - Turn 1: ✅ Completed successfully
+  - Turn 2: ❌ Failed with 3776 tokens (exceeds 4096)

+- **With short instructions** (`adapterModel_DiagnosticInspectTranscriptEntries_withShortInstructions.log`):
+  - Baseline: 246 characters (~61 tokens) - contains: "You are an expert Übersicht widget designer.
+Generate concise, valid JSX for widgets using the WriteUbersichtWidgetToFileSystem tool.
+Follow tool guidelines exactly.
+Keep responses brief and focused on edits."
+  - Turn 1: ❌ **Failed immediately** with 3869 tokens (exceeds 4096)
+  - **Result**: Fails on Turn 1 instead of Turn 2 - **worse behavior**

+**Analysis**:
+- Transcript shows only 246 characters (~61 tokens) in baseline
+- Actual context sent to model API: 3869 tokens
+- **Difference**: ~3623 tokens unaccounted for in transcript inspection

+**Root Cause Hypothesis**: The adapter model appears to be including **both**:
+1. The instructions passed to the session (visible in transcript: 246 chars)
+2. The full system prompt from the training set (hidden, not in transcript)

+This suggests the adapter model's framework is **double-counting** or **additively including** both the passed instructions and the embedded system prompt, causing even more context bloat.

+**Implication**: The adapter model should rely on its embedded system prompt (from fine-tuning) and **should not require additional instructions** to be passed.
+Passing instructions makes the context window problem worse, not better.

 ### Conclusion

 The issue is not in how tool calls are stored (both models store full JSX content identically), but in how the system prompt is handled: